 Discover the most buzzed-about city still under the mainstream radar.
-Enjoy one of my favorite parts of Budapest before the rest of the world does too!
+Enjoy one of my favorite activities in Budapest before the rest of the world does too!

 Let’s start in the Buda part of Budapest, which is both ritzy and historic.
 It’s also one of my favorite areas, because of the beautiful views of Castle Hill.
 Right next to Matthias Church, you’ll see Fisherman’s Bastion – a neo-Gothic and neo-Romanesque style terrace where you can see a gorgeous view of Danube, the longest river in the European Union.
 The first citizens arrived to Castle Hill in the 13th century after the Mongolian invasion, today, it’s recognized as a World Heritage Site.

 Buda Castle, Hungarian National Gallery

 First completed in 1265, Buda Castle is comprised of palaces for the Hungarian kings.
 It’s survived the Middle Ages, the Ottoman and Baroque periods.
 Today, you can check out changing of the guards every hour from 8:30 am – 5 pm.
 The Hungarian National Gallery is also here, with impressive collections of 6000 paintings, 2100 sculptures, 3100 medals, 11,000 drawings, and 5000 prints.